AkumaBlazeX/bolt-achomate/Documents/aws-study-guide.md

     *   This gives you a single place to see the health of your backend.

 ### Step 2: Pre-launch Testing
-1.  **Manual Testing:** Use your deployed frontend (from Vercel/Netlify) and test every feature thoroughly.
+1.  **Manual Testing:** Use your deployed frontend URL from AWS Amplify and test every feature thoroughly.
 2.  **Invite Friends:** Ask 2-3 friends to sign up and use the app at the same time to simulate light concurrent traffic.
 Check your CloudWatch dashboard for any errors during their testing.